While copper is unique as a metal, its production also shares aspects in common with other metals:

 - Besides water, mining requires energy and explosives.

 - Mining changes landscapes in an often irreversible manner.
-A mining project includes a rehabilitation plan repurpose an area after a mining project has been completed.
+A mining project includes a rehabilitation plan to repurpose an area after a mining project has been completed.
 Some very creative uses for mines have been found after closure [2].

 Major mining risks, as perceived by industry executives in KPMG's 2021 mining report [1]